Theenathayalan-R/Resource-Monitor-App/README.md

 - Historical Analysis: Aggregations and trends (memory in MiB)
 - Pod Timeline: Per-pod history and events
 - Export Data: JSON/CSV export with inclusive end date
+- Demo Mode: Enable “Use mock data (demo)” in the sidebar to populate the UI with realistic sample Spark driver/executor pods and metrics.
+Use “Seed demo data now” to write a snapshot into the local SQLite DB so Historical Analysis and Timeline views also have data.

 ## 🧪 Testing